RabiiAlaouiLamharzi/HotelManagementSystem/README.md

 **Check availavility of a room type:**

 Check availability returns to the user a list of empty single/double/studio rooms depending on the choices he/she makes.
-This function is updated automatically when an empty room for example becomes occupied by an individual or a group of individual
+This function is updated automatically when an empty room, for example, becomes occupied by an individual or a group of individuals.

 <img width="728" alt="checkavailability2" src="https://user-images.githubusercontent.com/103124512/170775651-b2c698dd-861a-484a-a7ce-4d814670745b.png">